-Steps Suggested Timing (Hard DEADLINES are indicated) Description 8 December 15, 2020 (Deadline) Deadline for the Chair to request Waiver of External Review Submit request with an updated CV 9 January and February 2021 The DPC meets to review the final Promotion Dossier, including letters of reference, and makes final recommendations on each candidate to the Chair.
+Steps Suggested Timing (Hard DEADLINES are indicated) Description 8 October 20 Deadline for the Chair to request Waiver of External Review 0 (Deadline) Submit request with an updated CV 9 November and December 2023 (note holiday closure commences December 21, 2023) The DPC meets to review the final Promotion Dossier, including letters of reference, and makes final recommendations on each candidate to the Chair.
 Successful candidates are informed by letter that their Promotion Dossier will be submitted to the Decanal Promotion Committee (DecPC.)
 The Chair informs candidates not recommended for promotion in writing, including reasons for the decision and suggestions for future reapplication.
 If the Chair does not accept a recommendation for promotion from the DPC, the candidate is informed with a statement describing the Departmental decision and a summary of the evidence considered.
 Candidates not recommended for promotion at the Departmental level may apply to the DecPC for consideration.
 The Chair of the Department should forward the Promotion Dossier with a statement describing the Department's decision and a summary of the evidence considered.
 All Promotion Committees are advisory to the Dean, who has final approval.
-10 By Monday, March 8, 2021 (Deadline) Submission of materials to the Decanal Promotion Committee (DecPC) For each candidate for promotion, the Chair writes a separate letter of recommendation to the Dean providing details of the basis for the recommendation.
-See page number 59 of this manual for requirements for this letter.
-A sample letter is outlined on page number 60.
-The Chair's letter and the Promotion Dossier for each candidate must be submitted to the Dean using the on-line academic promotion system, by MARCH 8TH, 2021.
+10 By January 15, 2024 (Deadline) Submission of materials to the Decanal Promotion Committee (DecPC) For each candidate for promotion, the Chair writes a separate letter of recommendation to the Dean providing details of the basis for the recommendation.
+See page number 66 of this manual for requirements for this letter.
+A sample letter is outlined on page number 67.
+The Chair's letter and the Promotion Dossier for each candidate must be submitted to the Dean using the on-line academic promotion system, by JANUARY 15TH, 2024.
 NOTE: This is a firm deadline.
 No further documentation will be added to promotion packages after this date.
 Late submissions or incomplete dossiers will not be reviewed by the DecPC.